Get offer plus promotions and updates. Review our privacy policy.

-Back to Blog
+Back to BlogEnvironmental Sensors

 Benefits of Home Fire Alarm System

-May 6, 2016
+|May 6, 2016

+Home alarm systems are, as we've discussed, not just about intrusion detection.
+Another very important role that residential security technology can play in your peace of mind is to add an additional layer of protection, in the form of fire detection.
 Unlike intrusion direction, which is only "active" when your alarm system is armed, fire detection devices don't need to be turned on and off: they're on the job 24/7.
 Good alarm companies will recommend at least one monitored smoke and heat sensor for every system they sell, even though building codes don't require that the sensors be monitored.
+In fact, fire monitoring all by itself is a major reason to have a monitored home alarm system in the first place.

 • Let's say you're away when the fire happens, so you're not home to hear that non-monitored noisemaker alarm go off.